shinonomeenana/Unibot/docs/en/usage/README.md

 > Add `kr` before the command to query Korean server information, e.g., `krbind`, `krsk`, `krpjskcheck`, `krpjskprogress`, `krpjskprofile`.

 ::: danger Note
-Due to modifications in the pjsk Japanese server API, only the top 100 rankings can be retrieved.
-The affected functions in the Japanese server are: sk, pjsk progress, pjsk b30, rk, and difficulty rankings.
+Due to modifications in the pjsk Japanese, Korean and Traditianal Chinese server API, only the top 100 rankings can be retrieved.
+The affected functions in the these server are: sk, pjsk progress, pjsk b30, rk, and difficulty rankings.
 :::